MulleFoundation/MulleObjCOSFoundation/test/README.md

 # How to clean

 `mulle-sde test clean` will not force a rebuild of the subprojects.
-For this you need to `mulle-sde test clean MulleObjCInetFoundation`.
+For this you need to `mulle-sde test clean MulleObjCInetFoundation`, or some other dependency that is bellow MulleObjCOSFoundation.